Donald Duck and Other Adventures: Salesman Goofy

-"Pippo viaggiatore di commercio" (Salesman Goofy) was published in 9 parts, from issue #40 to 48 (Sept 29 - Nov 24, 1938).
+"Pippo viaggiatore di commercio" ("Salesman Goofy") was published in 9 parts, from issue #40 to 48 (Sept.
+29 – Nov 24, 1938).
 The story was drawn by Enrico Pinochi.
 The story was reprinted as a full 17-page story in the biweekly Nel regno di Topolino #72 (December 25, 1938).

 In the story, Goofy is hired by the Rosatea perfume company.
 A jealous rival tries to trick Goofy into switching the normal bottles with bottles made of unbreakable glass, and Goofy ends up breaking all of the bottles to prove they're the right ones.

 This "Pippo" (Goofy) story premiered in issue #40, replacing the American strip Ella Cinders as the American content was being phased out.
 Pedrocchi was hoping to produce another comic headlined by a Disney character, Il Giornale di Pippo, and created a dummy mockup of the first issue.
 The final panel in the last part has the word "Continua..." ("To be continued..."), presumably a lead-in to the proposed Pippo paper, which never materialized.

-There was a six-month gap from Paperino #49 to #71 (Nov 1938 to May 1939) without a Pedrocchi-written Disney story.
-During this period, Pedrocchi wrote two stories published in Albi d'Oro -- "Donald Duck and the Philosopher's Stone" and "Clarabelle in the Claws of the Black Devil"—while the front page of Paperino was filled with American Donald Duck comic strips.
+There was a six-month gap from Paperino #49 to #71 (Nov.
+1938 to May 1939) without a Pedrocchi-written Disney story.
+During this period, Pedrocchi wrote two stories published in Albi d'Oro—"Donald Duck and the Philosopher's Stone" and "Clarabelle in the Claws of the Black Devil"—while the front page of Paperino was filled with American Donald Duck comic strips.

 Donald Duck and the Philosopher's Stone

-"Paperino e la pietra filosofale" (Donald Duck and the Philosopher's Stone) was published as a 28-page story in Albi d'oro #22/1938 (Oct 15, 1938).
+"Paperino e la pietra filosofale" ("Donald Duck and the Philosopher's Stone") was published as a 28-page story in Albi d'oro #22/1938 (Oct.
+15, 1938).
+This story was the first Donald Duck comic story intended as a full-length adventure, rather than for serialization.
 The story was the third and last Disney story with Pedrocchi as both writer and artist.

 Donald inherits a gigantic, complicated machine from his late uncle Paolo Paperis, which is supposed to turn rocks into gold.
 Uncle Paolo's faithful butler Socrate shows Donald the machine, which is kept in the dungeons of Paolo's mansion.
 Donald needs to load the machine with rocks, and then use the fabled philosopher's stone, which is buried in the garden.
 Donald ultimately discovers that Socrate is actually Paolo in disguise, who wanted to test his nephew.

 The Italian Disney Comic Guide blog comments, "The stock moralistic ending of the so-called Socrate would risk confining the story to the list of stories for the little ones if it were not for the timely Donaldesque reaction to the forced life lesson."